Blocking Knits – 3 Ways To Reshape Your Knitting

 iron for steam blocking knitting

-Spray Blocking
+Spray Blocking Method

-Spray blocking is the method I like to use the most.
+There is no best blocking method that you have to follow but spray blocking is the method I like to use the most.

 It is really gentle on your knits and easy to do once you have the right tools!

-Once it is sufficiently damp, but not really wet, allow it to dry and then you can remove the pins.
+Once it is sufficiently damp, but not really wet, allow it to dry flat and then you can remove the pins.

 See the coaster knitting pattern used in the image below here.